Phil Taylor (darts player): 2012

-Four days later, Taylor played Lewis in the first week of the 2012 Premier League and managed to draw 7–7 despite being 6–1 down.
+Four days later, Taylor played Lewis in the first week of the 2012 Premier League and managed to draw 7–7 from a 6–1 deficit.
 He averaged 112.79, which was until 2015 the highest average achieved by someone without actually winning the match.
 Taylor hit the ninth televised nine-darter of his career in the second week of the Premier League on the way to an 8–5 win against Kevin Painter.
 Two weeks later, he beat Simon Whitlock 8–4 and registered the highest three-dart average in the history of the tournament of 117.35.
 In week 13, Taylor beat James Wade 8–1 and averaged 116.10 in the process.
 Taylor ended the league campaign top of the table (eight points ahead of second placed Simon Whitlock) and was the only player to have a positive leg difference.
 In the 14 game league phase, Taylor had registered five of the top fifteen televised three-dart averages in the history of the game.
 In the semi-finals, he faced James Wade against whom he had inflicted heavy 8–1 and 8–2 defeats during the league stage.
 The semi-final, however, was much more competitive.
 Taylor trailed early on before winning four consecutive legs to lead 6–4 before Wade responded to level at 6–6.
 Taylor then took out a 149 finish, with Wade on 57, to break before closing out the match 8–6 to reach the final against Simon Whitlock.
 Taylor looked to be heading for a comfortable win in the final as he raced into a 7–2 lead.
 However, the Australian stormed back to level at 7–7.
 Nevertheless, Taylor held his nerve to win the last three legs of the match to complete a 10–7 win and to seal his sixth Premier League title.

 Taylor won the third event of the Players Championship in March with a 6–1 victory over Wes Newton while averaging 113.54.
 He also hit a nine-darter earlier in the tournament during his second round match against Tony West.
 He reached the final of the fourth Players Championship event a day later where he lost 6–5 to Dave Chisnall.
 Taylor hit his second nine-dart finish of the weekend in a first round match against Peter Hudson.